bmdavis419/sveltekit-pgvector-supabase/README.md

 # vectors, sveltekit, supabase, and the ai sdk

-_still a work in progress, I'll delete this line when I'm done_

 ## what is this?

 This is a demo of a simple app which uses the AI SDK, Supabase, and SvelteKit to